Ephem/react-aldrin/README.md

 # :moon: Aldrin - An Experimental React Suspense Serverside Renderer

+> Note: This project has been successed by https://github.com/Ephem/react-lightyear

 With a few important caveats, this project is a working serverside renderer for React, with out of the box support for Suspense data-fetching and hydration.

 > :warning: This project is highly experimental and is not suitable for production use